-BAF Risk ID Cyber Security Target Date: 31 st March 2 024 Underlying Cause / Source of Risk: Accountable le Director Chief Finance Officer There is a risk of loss of data or system outage due to a cyber-attack Committee Finance & Investmen t resulting in significant service disruption and harm to patients.
-Initial Risk Score 20 (Consequence 4 x Likelihood 5) Links to risks Current Ris sk Score 20 (Consequence 4 x ID 70 - Cyber Training.
-Risk Treatn nent Treat ID 398 - Cyber Incident Response Plan (tolerate, tr eat, transfer, terminate) Target Risk Score 08 (Consequence 4 x Likelihood 2) Controls in place (what are we doing currently to manage the risk) Integrated Quality Report M etrics for Assurance Variation Assurance Firewalls are in place to protect the Trust's network perimeter and contro outbound traffic flow.
-Permissions are based on least-privilege with staff only being given acce they need as a minimum.
-Any request for increased permissions are logg approved via Marval.
-Anti-virus / anti-malware is installed on server and laptop / desktop hardv regularly automatically updated.
+BAF Risk ID Cyber Security Target Date: 31 st March 20 024 Underlying Cause / Source of Risk: Accountable e Director Chief Finance Officer There is a risk of loss of data or system outage due to a cyber-attack Committee Finance & Investment t resulting in significant service disruption and harm to patients.
+Initial Risk Initial Risk Score 20 (Consequence 4 x Likelihood 5) Links to risks Current Ris k Score 20 (Consequence 4 x Likelihood 5) ID 70 - Cyber Training.
+ID 398 - Cyber Incident Response Plan Risk Treatn (tolerate, tr nent eat, transfer, terminate) Treat Target Risk Score 08 (Consequence 4 x Likelihood 2) Controls in place (what are we doing currently to manage the risk) Integrated Quality Report M etrics for Assurance Variation Assurance Firewalls are in place to protect the Trust's network perimeter and control outbound traffic flow.
+Permissions are based on least-privilege with staff only being given access they need as a minimum.
+Any request for increased permissions are loging approved via Marval.
+Anti-virus / anti-malware is installed on server and laptop / desktop hards regularly automatically updated.
 Servers and laptops / desktops are patched regularly.
-The Trust and its CAD vendor are alerted to specific risks by NHS Digital ess to what ged and vare and N/A us to take swift resolution in and out of hours.
-The Trust is able to respond to cybersecurity alerts concerning specific d works to immediately disable impacted devices and accounts.
-The Trust is using NHS Secure Boundary and Imperva to protect the Tru perimeter and some external-facing services.
-Yearly penetration tests are completed by a third party to identify vulnera IT estate.
+The Trust and its CAD vendor are alerted to specific risks by NHS Digitat us to take swift resolution in and out of hours.
+The Trust is able to respond to cybersecurity alerts concerning specific of works to immediately disable impacted devices and accounts.
+The Trust is using NHS Secure Boundary and Imperva to protect the Truperimeter and some external-facing services.
+Yearly penetration tests are completed by a third party to identify vulneral IT estate.
 Social engineering tests are conducted yearly to test corporate users will compromise their accounts, devices or physical security.
-Periodic cyber-attack exercises carried out by NHS Digital and the Trust's lead. st network bilities in the
+Periodic cyber-attack exercises carried out by NHS Digital and the Trust' lead.
+Remote monitoring of endpoints by Sophos Managed Detection and Reservice ess to what ged and ware and I to enable levices and lest network abilities in the lingness to